Corpus callosotomy

-After the operation the brain has much more difficulty sending messages between the hemispheres.
-Although the corpus callosum is the largest white matter tract connecting the hemispheres, some limited interhemispheric communication is still possible via the anterior commissure and posterior commissure.
+Although the corpus callosum is the largest white matter tract connecting the hemispheres, some limited interhemispheric communication is still possible via the anterior and posterior commissures.
+After the operation, however, the brain often struggles to send messages between hemispheres, which can lead to side effects such as speech irregularities, disconnection syndrome, and alien hand syndrome.

-"Efficacy and relatively low permanent morbidity in corpus callosotomy for medically intractable epilepsy have been demonstrated by more than six decades of experience.
-In addition to seizure reduction, behavior and quality of life may improve."

 History

-The first examples of corpus callosotomy were performed in the 1940s by Dr. William P. van Wagenen, who co-founded and served as president of the American Association of Neurological Surgeons.
+The first instances of corpus callosotomy were performed in the 1940s by William P. van Wagenen, who co-founded and served as president of the American Association of Neurological Surgeons.
 Attempting to treat epilepsy, van Wagenen studied and published the results of his surgeries, including the split-brain outcomes for patients.
+Most of the surgeries involved a partial division of the corpus callosum and resulted in improvements of seizure control in all patients.
 Wagenen's work preceded the 1981 Nobel Prize-winning research of Roger W. Sperry by two decades.
 Sperry studied patients who had undergone corpus callosotomy and detailed their resulting split-brain characteristics.

 Improvements to surgical techniques, along with refinements of the indications, have allowed van Wagenen's procedure to endure; corpus callosotomy is still commonly performed throughout the world.
-Currently, the surgery is a palliative treatment method for many forms of epilepsy, including atonic seizures, generalized seizures, and Lennox-Gastaut syndrome.
+The surgery is a palliative treatment method for many forms of epilepsy, including atonic seizures, generalized seizures, and Lennox–Gastaut syndrome.
 In a 2011 study of children with intractable epilepsy accompanied by attention deficit disorder, EEG showed an improvement to both seizures and attention impairments following corpus callosotomy.

 Typical procedure

 Prior to surgery, the patient's head must be partially or completely shaven.
 Once under general anesthesia, an incision will allow for a craniotomy to be performed.
 Then sectioning will occur between the two hemispheres of the brain.
 For a partial callosotomy, the anterior two-thirds of the corpus callosum are sectioned, and for a complete callosotomy, the posterior one-third is also sectioned.
-After sectioning, the dura is closed and the portion of cranium is replaced.
+Afterward, the dura is closed and the portion of cranium is replaced.
 The scalp is then closed with sutures.
 Endoscopic corpus callosotomy has been employed with blood loss minimized during the surgical procedure.

 Indications

 Corpus callosotomy is intended to treat patients who have epilepsy and the resultant chronic seizures.
-The diminished life expectancy associated with epilepsy patients has been documented by population-based studies in Europe.
-In the United Kingdom and Sweden, the relative mortality rate of epileptic patients (patients whose epilepsy was not under control from medical or other surgical therapies, and who continued to have the disease) increased two- and threefold, respectively.
+The diminished life expectancy associated with epilepsy has been documented by population-based studies in Europe.
+In the UK and Sweden, the relative mortality rate of epileptic patients (patients whose epilepsy was not under control from medical or other surgical therapies and who continued to have the disease) increased two- and threefold, respectively.
 In the vast majority of cases, corpus callosotomy abolishes instance of seizures in the patient.